esl/code-beam-nyc/_participants/zack-kayser.md

 ---
 name: Zack Kayser
 pic_url: "/assets/images/zack-kayser.jpeg"
-tagline: Senior Software Engineer II at Cars.com
+tagline: 'Senior Software Engineer II at Cars Commerce'
 github: zkayser
-twitter: "@kayserzl"
+twitter: kayserzl
+linkedin: /in/zack-kayser-93b96b88

 ---
-Zack Kayser is an Elixir enthusiast and software engineer working on cool problems at scale at [cars.com](http://cars.com/).
-He has worked with Elixir since 2016 and contributed to production systems big and small, as well as contributed as the lead developer on the project that won Dockyard’s Phoenix Phrenzy competition in 2019.
+Zack has been working professionally with Elixir since 2017 and has been at Cars Commerce since 2020, where he has played a key role in instrumenting the Elixir applications that power Cars.com.
+In addition to teaching workshops on instrumenting BEAM applications at the last three Elixir Conferences in the U.S., Zack also has given talks that look at how the engineering team at Cars Commerce uses their instrumentation and observability data to solve production issues.